boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 Any of these variant of graph neural network can be used for the cell embedding

+Compute

+ASW → Average Silhouette Width

+Measures how similar a cell is to its own cluster compared to other clusters.

+Ranges from -1 to 1, where higher means better-defined clusters.

+Often used to evaluate how well embeddings separate known cell types.

+DB → Davies–Bouldin Index

+Measures the average "similarity" between each cluster and its most similar one.

+Lower values indicate better separation and compactness.

+CH → Calinski–Harabasz Index

+Ratio of between-cluster dispersion to within-cluster dispersion.

+Higher means more distinct clusters.

+after cell embeddings

 Model free reinforcement learning-sample inefficient